awesomemotive/WP-Mail-SMTP/readme.txt

 * Typo in the From email description.
 * Removed changelog from plugin file, no need to duplicate it.
 * Set $phpmailer->Sender from from email, helps with sendmail / mail().

+= 0.8.7 =
+* Fix for a long standing bug that caused an error during plugin activation.

 = 0.8.6 =
 * The Settings link really does work this time, promise.
 Apologies for the unnecessary updates.